-Before we get acquainted with Riga we have the possibility of discovering medieval Latvia.
+After we got acquainted with Riga we have the possibility of discovering medieval Latvia.
 The optional tour for this morning takes us to the stunning scenery of the Gauja National Park and the town of Sigulda.
 We listen to the medieval Latvian legend of the Rose of Turaida and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.
 The afternoon offers an optional visit to the Ethnographical Open Air Museum, a spacious exposition of 18th century country life.
-The evening offers an optional organ concert at the Dome Cathedral.
+In the evening enjoy anoptional Latvian dinner at the stylish Restaurant Forest.

 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafés and restaurants.
 The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, Dome Church, Alexander Nevsky Cathedral, medieval Old Town Hall and Great Guild Hall.
 In the afternoon an optional excursion is offered to Kadriorg Park and visit to KUMU, the award-winning new Estonian art museum, with its collections of classic and contemporary fine art.
-The evening offers an optional medieval dinner at Restaurant Peppersack.
+The evening offers an optional medieval dinner at Restaurant Maikrahv.

 Helsinki is truly located at the crossroads of Western and Eastern culture and this is reflected everywhere in the green and lively Finnish capital.
 The sightseeing tour takes us around the harbours and the Senate Square with the Lutheran Cathedral, up central Mannerheim Street and by the Parliament Building, the Finlandia Hall, and the Sibelius Monument and for a visit at the famous Church-in-the-Rock.
 The afternoon offers an optional excursion to Suomenlinna Fortress, a cultural treasure which construction was started in the 18th century as a sea fortress.
 Located on an island, fortress is a unique attraction for visitors.

 Optional transfer to the airport.